KyleAMathews/react-headroom/www/pages/index.md

 *   `onPin` — callback called when header is pinned
 *   `onUnpin` — callback called when header is unpinned
+*   `onUnfix` — callback called when header position is no longer fixed
 *   `upTolerance` — scroll tolerance in px when scrolling up before component is pinned
 *   `downTolerance` — scroll tolerance in px when scrolling down before component is pinned
 *   `disable` — disable pinning and unpinning